Uroš Celcer

-Uroš Celcer (born 7 April 1989) is a Slovenian professional footballer who plays for NK Brda as a defender.
+Uroš Celcer (born 7 April 1989) is a Slovenian professional footballer who most recently played for NK Brda as a defender.

 Club career

 Celcer and Alen Jogan were signed by Parma in June 2013, with Solomon Enow moved to Gorica for €1 million.
 On 1 July 2013, Celcer and Jogan returned to Gorica in temporary deals.
 In summer 2014 Celcer left for Scottish club Ross County.
 He was released in November 2014.

 In summer 2015, Celcer and Jogan were re-signed by Gorica on two-year contracts.